gvsakash3/gvsakash3/README.md

 I'm a CS grad student specializing in Artificial Intelligence at Northwestern University.
 My primary interest lies in expanding my repertoire to galvanize decision strategy and generate actionable insights.

-I bring deep technical expertise & hands-on experience in Data Science & Product Analytics across varied domains, with a background of Software development and ML dervied from high-end projects.
+I bring deep technical expertise & hands-on experience in Data Science & Product Analytics across varied domains, with a background of Software engineering and design from high-end projects.
 I've collaborated with some of the leading researchers, professionals and clientele in past, to deliver highly tailored data-driven solutions, bridging the gap from research to effective real-world deployment.

 In short, I've worked as a Data Scientist and a Software/ML Engineer.
 To know more, check out my webpage **[here](https://gvsakash.github.io)**.